lucienguyen/hplc-ms-analysis/README.md

 This dataset contains:
-- Spectrum file, which contains a single spectrum over a retention-time, and some background information about instrument type, polarity, and base peak;
+- a .spectrum file, which contains a single spectrum over a retention-time, and some background information about instrument type, polarity, and base peak;
-- ASCII file, which includes many individual MS scans, each contains scan time, polarity, ionization mode, m/z range, and a list of m/z-intensity pairs;
+- an .ascii file, which includes many individual MS scans, each contains scan time, polarity, ionization mode, m/z range, and a list of m/z-intensity pairs;
-- DX file, which includes metadata and multiple time pages.
+- and a .dx file, which includes metadata and multiple time pages.

-This project:
+The goal of this project is to enhance the accessibility of these raw data.

+## Conversion
-- First, converts .spectrum, .ascii, and .dx data file into tables in .csv format.
+All original .spectrum, .ascii, and .dx files are parsed and converted into tabular CSV (.csv) formats.

-- Then, visualize the data for easier interpretation.
+## Visualization
+The converted CSV files are subsequently used for plotting, so that inspection can be done more easily.